 Many shops haven’t reopened, and Llamas said the threat of another flood worries some business owners.
 “I talked to others who have opened back up and they said no, they couldn’t survive another flood,” Llamas said.
 Most of Llamas’ own savings are gone, and he doesn’t think his business could survive another flood either.

-Pajaro Middle School at 250 Salinas Road in Pajaro is closed for the 2023-2024 school year because of an estimated $10 million in flood damage.
+Pajaro Middle School at 250 Salinas Road in Pajaro closed for the start of the school year because of an estimated $10 million in flood damage.
 School district leaders expect FEMA to pay for 90% of the repairs.
 (Tyler Maldonado — Santa Cruz Local)

 Lingering flood damage